numfocus/DISC-committee/committee/members-responsibilities.md

    September, and December
 2. Reports should include the following metrics:
    - Overview of activities, challenges, and outcomes
-   - Budget update including spending for that quarter - if applicable
+   - Budget updates including spending for that quarter - if applicable

 ## All-members' responsibilities